project-etalon/etalon/docs/tutorials/metrics_used.rst

-Metrics used by metron
+Metrics used by etalon
 ======================

-``metron`` supports 4 conventional metrics: TTFT, TBT, TPOT and Normalized Latency.
+``etalon`` supports 4 conventional metrics: TTFT, TBT, TPOT and Normalized Latency.

 Additionally, it introduces two new metrics, *fluidity-index* and *fluid-token-generation-rate*, to evaluate LLM inference systems.